esctrionsit/snphub_tutorial/content/Setup/file-formats.md

 ## System Info file

 **Optional**.
-In this file, you can write anything you want to show on the snphub instance.
+In this file, you can write anything you want to show on the SnpHub instance.

 **Example**